CloudLabsAI-Azure/AIW-Hybrid-cloud-solutions/HOL-3-azure-arc-data-services/AzureArc-IndirectMode.md

    ![](images/sqlmii1.png "Confirm")

-1. In the next page that opens up, read the Microsoft Privacy statement and then click on **Next button** to proceed with the deployment.
+1. On the next page that opens up, read the Microsoft Privacy statement and then click on **Next button** to proceed with the deployment.
 You can click on the privacy statement link to view the terms and conditions if you want to read through it.

    > **Note**: You will also see a **Required tools** table under the terms and conditions line.
 These tools are required to deploy the Azure Arc enabled Azure SQL Managed Instance.
-You don't have to worry about installation of any of those tools because we have already installed these required tools for you.
+You don't have to worry about the installation of any of those tools because we have already installed these required tools for you.

    ![](images/deploybsnnext.png "Confirm")